 Rape and Domestic Violence: The law prohibits rape, including spousal rape, both of which are punishable by up to 15 years' imprisonment.
 It penalizes domestic physical or psychological violence with a prison sentence of up to three years.
 Authorities enforced the law effectively.
-To implement the law on the Elimination of Gender-Based and Domestic Violence that entered into effect in February 2015, the government in March established a national commission for the prevention of domestic and gender-based violence with the participation of members of the Ministries of Social Affairs, Justice, and Interior; Health; and Education and Higher Instruction, as well as the judiciary and the prosecutor's office.

-As of June 30, the Prosecutor's Office initiated 67 criminal proceedings related to gender violence and 19 related to domestic violence.
-The Prosecutor's Office concluded 33 cases of gender violence and four cases of domestic violence.
+As of July 31, the prosecutor's office initiated 51 criminal proceedings related to gender violence and 36 related to domestic violence.
+The prosecutor's office concluded 13 cases of gender violence and six cases of domestic violence.
 Almost all the cases involved elements of psychological abuse and mistreatment.
 Some cases also involved injuries, sexual aggression, and threats.